 - You must be given a list of deferment and cancellation conditions and the conditions under which the Department of Defense will repay your loan.

-- decline all or part of your loan money before it is disbursed by notifying your school (as explained on the MPN).
+- Decline all or part of your loan money before it is disbursed by notifying your school.

 You must be notified when your loan is sold if the sale results in your making payments to a new organization.
 The old and new organizations must each notify you of the sale, the identity of the new organization holding your loan, the name and address of the organization to which you must make payments, and the telephone numbers of both old and new organizations.